Ghufran-Luqman/React-Projects/README.md

-# React Projects Inspired by CS50 Beyond 2019
+# React Projects (mostly) Inspired by CS50 Beyond 2019

-These are projects that I have either copied the code from CS50 Beyond, or have taken their code as an inspiration and built upon (like with flashcards2.html) - it is built using the class components style of React.
+These are projects that I have either copied the code from places like CS50 Beyond or specific YouTube videos), or have taken their code as an inspiration and built upon (like with flashcards2.html) - it is built using the class components style of React.

+Source code for tailwindpractice: https://www.youtube.com/watch?v=bnfhmr1v028 Source code for learningfunctionalcomponents: https://youtu.be/G6D9cBaLViA?si=MU17cxz5Q9WSd69t

 *NO AI was used to code any of these projects*